archit10101/technique_api/README.md

-This is a restAPI for my full stack app: Technique Shoppe.
-It accesses an AWS MySql DB.
+This is a restAPI for my full stack app: MotionMastery.
+It accesses an AWS MySQL DB.